jrpool/learning-os-software/design-guide/command-interfaces.md

 ## Use object as context identifier for mutable actions when necessary

-When a context is important for actions that mutate game state, the action _should_ be supplied as an argument to a command in noun form.
+When a context is important for actions that mutate state, the action _should_ be supplied as an argument to a command in noun form.

 **Examples:**

 ```
-> /goal create                     => make a new goal
 > /cycle launch       => start the cycle (form projects from votes)
-> /project create 12               => create a new project from goal 12
-> /project add #bee-12 @jerry -m   => add @jerry to project bee-12 as a team member
-> /learner play                    => make current learner active
-> /learner pause @jerry            => pause learner with handle @jerry
-> /learner pause                   => pause the current learner
 ```

-**Reason:** there will be a growing list of ways to interact with core game objects, so having an object-first approach provides important context and reduces overall amount of commands.
+**Reason:** there will be a growing list of ways to interact with core system objects, so having an object-first approach provides important context and reduces overall amount of commands.

 ## Provide an immediate response